wiseaidev/awesome-python/Chapter_02: Functions, File IO, Generators.md

 ## 1.2.
 Functional Programming. <a name="1.2"></a>

 Functional Programming is a often used to describe a piece of code that has no effects on other pieces(immutable data).
-A functional function is a function that does not change the value of data outside it.
+A functional function is a function that does not change the value of data outside it(no shared variables).

 ```python
 # Non functional function: